Dress up dinner and replace the rolls or homemade biscuits with this Quic Easy Parsley Scallion Popover Blender Recipe.

 Parsley Scallion Popovers

 Quick and Easy Parsley Scallion Popovers are prepped in a Blender.
-Feel free to add your favorite herbs and seasonings and/or cheeses.
+Add your favorite herbs and seasonings and/or cheeses for a special side to serve with dinner.

 - 3 tablespoons unsalted butter, melted and cooled slightly